hcs0/hannahsuarez.github.io/_posts/2017-08-13-ethereum-primer.md

-The quickest way to get started is to go to the [Ethereum Project](https://www.ethereum.org/) website, read as much as you can, then go through the process of downloading the Ethereum Wallet, syncing with the nodes and so on.
+The quickest way to get started is to go to the [Ethereum Project](https://www.ethereum.org/) website, read as much as you can, then go through the process of downloading the Ethereum Wallet (latest one is Mist, the screenshots I show are from a previous version) and syncing with the nodes and so on.

-It takes a long time to sync, so there are plenty of opportunities to read on Ethereum, watch videos, and so on.
+It takes a long time to sync, so there are plenty of opportunities to read on Ethereum, watch videos, and learn more about Ethereum.

 # Obtaining the stuff